Nitobe Inazō: Diplomat

 On his way home from the conference, Nitobe's pneumonia took a turn for the worse and was rushed to the Royal Jubilee Hospital in Victoria, British Columbia, Canada.
 Following an operation he died on October 15, 1933.
 Morioka, Nitobe's birthplace, and Victoria have been sister cities since 1985.
 Mary Elkinton Nitobe lived in Japan until her death in 1938.
 Mary compiled and edited many of Nitobe's unpublished manuscripts, including his memoirs of early childhood, and contributed greatly to the preservation of his writings.

 Legacy

-Nitobe was a prolific writer.
-He published many scholarly books as well as books for general readers (see below).
+Nitobe published many scholarly books as well as books for general readers (see below).
 He also contributed hundreds of articles to popular magazines and newspapers.
 Nitobe, however, is perhaps most famous in the west for his work Bushido: The Soul of Japan (1900), which was one of the first major works on samurai ethics and Japanese culture written originally in English for Western readers (The book was subsequently translated into Japanese and many other languages).